lee-donghyun/router2/README.md

     - `afterReplace`: Called after the router replaces the current state in the history.
 It receives an event object.
     - `beforeBack`: Called before the router handles a back event.
 It receives an event object and a `next` callback function.
     - `afterBack`: Called after the router handles a back event.
 It receives an event object.
-    - `beforeFoward`: Called before the router handles a forward event.
+    - `beforeForward`: Called before the router handles a forward event.
 It receives an event object and a `next` callback function.
-    - `afterFoward`: Called after the router handles a forward event.
+    - `afterForward`: Called after the router handles a forward event.
 It receives an event object.

 #### Example